Nyarlathotep: In the works of H. P. Lovecraft

-Lovecraft suggests that the fake Henry Akeley that appears at the end of The Whisperer in Darkness (1930) is also Nyarlathotep.
+Lovecraft suggests that the fake Henry Akeley that appears at the end of "The Whisperer in Darkness" (1930) is also Nyarlathotep.
 In the story, the Mi-Go chant his name in reverential tones, stating "To Nyarlathotep, Mighty Messenger, must all things be told.
 And he shall put on the semblance of man, the waxen mask and the robes that hide, and come down from the world of Seven Suns to mock."
-At the end of The Whisperer in Darkness, the main character to his horror discovers a loose dressing gown and the dismembered head and arms of Akeley lying on the couch, presumed in the story to have been a Mi-Go in disguise.
+At the end of "The Whisperer in Darkness", the main character to his horror discovers a loose dressing gown and the severed head and arms of Akeley lying on the couch, presumed in the story to have been a Mi-Go in disguise.
 But due to the mention in the chant to Nyarlathotep wearing the "waxen mask and the robes that hide", S. T. Joshi writes that "this seems a clear allusion to Nyarlathotep disguised with Akeley's face and hands; but if so, it means that at this time Nyarlathotep is, in bodily form, one of the fungi — especially if, as seems likely, Nyarlathotep is one of the two buzzing voices Albert Wilmarth overhears at the end."
 Joshi notes this is problematic, because "if Nyarlathotep is (as critics have termed it) a 'shapeshifter', why would he have to don the face and hands of Akeley instead of merely reshaping himself as Akeley?"

 Though Nyarlathotep appears as a character in only four stories and two sonnets, his name is mentioned frequently in other works.
 In "The Rats in the Walls" (1924), Nyarlathotep is mentioned as a faceless god in the caverns of Earth's center.
 In The Shadow Out of Time (1936), the "hideous secret of Nyarlathotep" is revealed to the protagonist by Khephnes during their imprisonment by the Great Race of Yith.

 Nyarlathotep does not appear in Lovecraft's story "The Crawling Chaos" (1920/21), despite the similarity of the title to the character's epithet.
 Lovecraft wrote to a correspondent that he reused the phrase because he "liked the sound of it".